liuggio/StatsDClientBundle/Readme.md

 ## Abstract

-Monitoring what is happening in your production Symfony2 application, with StatD and Graphite.
+Monitoring what is happening in your production Symfony2 application, with StatsD and Graphite.

 Within this bundle you could use ready-to-go monitor for